 There are 3 options when it comes to resolving this issue:

 The most straightforward option is to delete some of the pre-existing SPF mechanisms within the SPF record (such that there are 9 or less).
-The SPF txt record can be found within your domain's DNS records. https://www.dmarcian.com/spf-survey/ is a tool that can be used to count and visualise SPF mechanisms.
+The SPF txt record can be found within your domain's DNS records. https://www.dmarcian.com/spf-survey/ is a tool that can be used to count and visualize SPF mechanisms.

 Another option is to create a new subdomain and using that subdomain to send emails instead.
 The SPF record on this domain will be empty and thus not exceed the 10 mechanism limit.
 This method requires more technical know-how and should be done by the Email Administrator or Support.